What is a Building Supervisor?

 The network is also intended to maintain an effective and reliable single point-of-contact for communications regarding building access, security issues, and facilities issues between Facilities Management, University Police, building users and/or occupants.

 Responsibilities of Building Supervisors may involve assisting Facilities Management departments by:

 - Attending Quarterly Building Supervisors Meetings hosted by Facilities Management.

 - Communicating and disseminating information between FM and building users for a broad range of activities that may affect a building and/or its users.

-- Coordinating maintenance work, utility outages, renovation work, project planning, etc., to minimize the disruption of classes or scheduled events that may be taking place in a particular building.
+- Notifying building occupants of planned maintenance work, utility outages, renovation work, project planning, etc., to minimize the disruption of classes or scheduled events that may be taking place in a particular building.

 - Providing assistance by requesting repairs or submitting work orders to the FM Service Center.